 - Predictive Data modeling

 Healthcare is one of the best use cases where Machine Learning can find its usage.
 The reason for us to go with this point is the fact that there are too many processes that are implemented manually where Machine Learning could automate these processes for us.
 Most of the diagnoses are done manually even to date which could’ve been automated.

 How does it help?

-Automates most of the monotonous activities, reduces the probability of any manual errors and also cuts the cost on manpower.
-Automated tests also help the Hospital for better book keeping of these reports and the needed documentation.
+Automates most of the monotonous activities, reduces the probability of any manual errors, and also cuts the cost of manpower.
+Automated tests also help the Hospital for better bookkeeping of these reports and the needed documentation.